 It’s supposed to be the most wonderful time of the year—except for six percent of the population that suffers from seasonal affective disorder (SAD).
-This winter, COVID-19 is expected to intensify the depression experienced by many people suffering from SAD.
 Now more than ever, it’s important to take care of your mental health.
-As the days get shorter and the temperatures drop, here’s everything you should know about seasonal affective disorder and steps to take if you’re experiencing the winter blues.
+As the days get shorter and the temperature drops, here’s everything you should know about seasonal affective disorder and steps to take if you’re experiencing depression or the winter blues.

 What is Seasonal Affective Disorder?

-According to Cedars Sinai, doctors believe that the lack of sunlight can trigger chemicals in the brain that can make you feel sluggish, sad, unmotivated, and essentially, depressed.
-Other common symptoms include oversleeping, appetite changes, weight gain, and tiredness.
-There are also studies linking melatonin, a sleep-related hormone, to SAD.
-Darkness prompts melatonin to be produced in the penial gland in the brain.
+According to Cedars Sinai, doctors believe that the lack of sunlight can trigger chemicals in the brain that can make you feel sluggish, sad, unmotivated, and essentially depressed.
+Other common SAD symptoms include oversleeping, appetite changes, weight gain, and tiredness.
+Studies link melatonin, a sleep-related hormone, to seasonal affective disorder.
+Darkness prompts melatonin to be produced in the pineal gland in the brain.
 When the days are shorter and darker, more melatonin is made.

 What to Do if You’re Experiencing SAD

-Dr. Norman E. Rosenthal, the psychiatrist who first identified SAD in the 1980’s recommends:“ A 20-minute early morning walk in the sun is as good as commercial light therapy, but while morning is best, whenever you can do a walk is helpful.
-The combination of exercise and outdoor light is crucially important.
+Dr. Norman E. Rosenthal, the psychiatrist who first identified seasonal affective disorder in the 1980s, recommends:“ A 20-minute early morning walk in the sun is as good as commercial bright light therapy, but while the morning is best, whenever you can do a walk is helpful.
+The combination of exercise and natural light is crucially important.
 It connects you with your environment — not just the light but also the birds, trees, animal life, neighborhood — all can act as an antidote to the cocoon of isolation."

-Especially during COVID-19, it’s important to maintain a sense of community, even if that means trading in-person visits for video or phone calls.
-If you live in a seasonal climate, remember that the gloominess is only temporary and there are still ways to find purpose and joy in each day.
+With the ongoing COVID-19 pandemic, it’s important to maintain a sense of community, even if that means trading in-person visits for video or phone calls.
+There is an abundance of Telehealth services available where you can speak to a mental health professional virtually if you’re feeling down.
+If you live in a seasonal climate, remember that the gloominess and winter blues are only temporary, and there are still ways to find purpose and joy in each day.

 If you are experiencing a mental health crisis, go to an emergency room, call the National Suicide Prevention Lifeline (1-800-273-8255) or visit the National Alliance on Mental Illness site (nami.org) for additional resources.